Overview and Description

 - Stage 3 develops endurance and applying prior skills to daily activities

-- Stages 4 and 5 are for athletes and includes training strength, speed, power, and agility16
+- Stages 4 and 5 are for athletes and includes training strength, speed, power, and agility

 Additional consideration towards stages or progressions of the exercise can be made from the foundation laid by the initial prescribed regimen.
-While the recommendation of “some is good, more is better” is certainly well-supported, we should keep in mind that small and well-spaced increments will reduce the incidence of adverse events and improve adherence.11 Progression of exercise allows the body to adapt to the stresses of it, from a musculoskeletal level.
+Progression of exercise allows the body to adapt to the stresses of it, from a musculoskeletal level.
 When exercise is progressed too quickly, patients are at an increased risk of injury.
-A patient must also understand how to recognize the difference between signs of exercise stress, such as increased heart rate and muscle soreness, and symptoms of overexertion or injury.10 If a patient cannot perform the exercise due to pain, muscle tension or fatigue, various tools should be made available to the patient, such as medications – or other modalities such as massage therapy, TENS, manual therapy, etc. to facilitate the exercises.17 Informing the patient that these symptoms generally improve after the first few days of starting or increasing a program can be helpful.
+A patient must also understand how to recognize the difference between signs of exercise stress, such as increased heart rate and muscle soreness, and symptoms of overexertion or injury.5 If a patient cannot perform the exercise due to pain, muscle tension or fatigue, various tools should be made available to the patient, such as medications – or other modalities such as massage therapy, TENS, manual therapy, etc. to facilitate the exercises.4 Informing the patient that these symptoms generally improve after the first few days of starting or increasing a program can be helpful.
+Regular reassessment and adaptation of the exercise prescription may be needed depending on both patient response and tolerance.

 Relevance to Clinical Practice